HTDerekLiu/BlenderToolbox/README.md

 Before rendering a scene, you probably need to set up the default rendering devices in the user preferences (e.g., which GPU to use).
 You only need to set up the user preferences once, then the script should be able to detect the GPUs automatically in the future.
 To set up the rendering devices, open the blender, go to `Edit` > `Preferences` > `System`, then in the `Cycles Render Devices` select your preferred devices for rendering (e.g., select `CUDA` and check every GPUs on your computer).
 After setting up the devices, click the `Save Preference` on bottom left.

-If any questions or recommendations, please contact Hsueh-Ti Derek Liu at hsuehtil@cs.toronto.edu.
+All the code is Copyright Hsueh-Ti Derek Liu 2015.
+If any questions or recommendations, please contact me at hsuehtil@cs.toronto.edu.